xyuanbuilds/yirga/packages/prelints/README.md

 }

 ```
-you can debug you focusing .ts/.tsx file with vscode debug now!
+you can debug the focusing .ts/.tsx file with vscode debug now!